Ideraway: History

-The town's name was derived from the name of a pastoral run, leased from 1848 by James B. Reid.
+The town's name was derived from the name of a pastoral run, leased from 1848 by James Blair (or Blain) Reid J.P.
 Reid acquired the leases of the six stations of sheep country which comprised Ideraway over a period of ten years.
 The stations were called Tanjour, Binjour, Branch Creek No. 1, Jonday, Penang, and Nour-Nour.
 In 1869 the leases on Penang and Nour-Nour, at the northern end of the run, were excised from Ideraway and sold as the cattle property of Mungy.

 In the 1850s and 1860s the run was the scene of several incidents of colonial frontier conflict.
 Several children from Ideraway Station with Chinese laborer fathers and First Nation mothers were baptised into the Anglican faith in the early 1870s.
 The Ideraway Homestead has been relocated to Gayndah Museum's historical precinct.

 On 18 December 1905 the Queensland Government legislated An Act to Make Provision for the Purchase of the Ideraway Estate, in the Burnett District, for Settlement under "The Agricultural.
 Lands Purchase Acts, 1894 to 1901."
-The land was purchased from Mr. James John Cadell.
+The land was purchased from Mr James John Cadell.
 Concurrently, An Act to Provide a Means of Assisting certain Persons to Settle upon the Agricultural Lands of the State was passed.
 This scheme was different to the earlier failed communal/utopian schemes at nearby Byrnestown, Resolute, and Bon Accord in that land was selected by individuals.
 The Ideraway Estate scheme was eventually liquidated by the Queensland Agricultural Bank at much loss.